UcllSoftwareEngineering2324/learning-materials-students/project/sprint-2/technical-tasks/priority-1/database-2-schema-management.md

 * When application version "B" is pushed to acceptance, that schema needs to be updated.
 The production environment should still be running on a schema for version "A".
 * When application version "B" is pushed to production, all environments should be using the new database schema.

-It is not a good idea to manually change the schemas every time a new version is released.
-Look at tools like "Flyway" (best in combination with Spring Boot, not with maven) to automate this on deploy.
+It is not a good idea to manually update the schemas every time a new version is released.

+Look at tools like "Flyway" (best in combination with Spring Boot, not with maven) to automate this on startup of the application.